aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

 Because of these conditions, Kibana saved objects have to be imported after there is some audit logs are already in ElasticSearch.
 At the moment, no mechanisms are provided to overcome this problem.

-### Viewing the dashboard and audit logs
+### Viewing the Dashboard and Audit Logs

-When the Kibana saved objects are imported, a dashboard will be available with lots of different visualizations.

-That can be used as an overview of the Voyager application status.
+When the Kibana saved objects are imported, a dashboard is available with several visualizations that can be used as an overview of the Voyager application status.

 At the bottom of the dashboard, audit log messages can be explored directly.

 For more information on how to use Kibana, please consult [Kibana documentation](https://www.elastic.co/products/kibana).